 The school social worker helps when pupils and students have difficulties at school, struggle with their social relations or undergo major life changes.
 Pupils and students can also seek the school social worker’s help in matters related to personal life and development, and parents can come discuss their family’s home situation or matters of upbringing.
 The school social worker looks for solutions to difficult situations together with the parents and other adults at Norssi.
 A solution-oriented approach and a conciliatory attitude are the key starting points for Norssi’s school social worker.

-Our school social workera are Nicolas Recorbet and Riikka Hautakoski.
+Our school social workera are Nicolas Recorbet and Jenna Karppinen.
 Their duties include promoting the schoolwork and social wellbeing of our pupils and students.
 Pupils and students can freely come discuss their problems, relationships with friends, coping and wishes with the school social worker.

 The student welfare team and school staff can also direct a pupil or student to the school social worker if they think the pupil or student needs help with school, social issues or school motivation.

 Parents can directly contact the school social worker if they need support with questions relating to parenting or their child's social wellbeing, such as social relations.

 Office hours: Monday, Tuesday, Wednesday and Friday